Their Cooperation With Police May Protect Osundairo Brothers From Legal Trouble Following Smollett Case

 There’s really no question that Empire actor Jussie Smollett is in major legal trouble following his alleged staged hate crime.
-On Thursday morning he was formally charged with a felony for filing a false police report.
+On Thursday morning, he was formally charged with a felony for filing a false police report.
 Whether he will be sent to jail or get off with only probation is still yet to be decided.
 But what about the other two men who played a major role in the hoax?
-Smollett paid Abel and Ola Osundairo $3,200 to serve as his fake attackers in the scheme.
+Smollett allegedly paid Abel and Ola Osundairo $3,200 to serve as his fake attackers in the scheme.
 After they were arrested as suspects for what police originally thought was a hate crime, they saved themselves by revealing Smollett’s real motives, according to The Washington Times.

 The Osundairo brothers were caught on video surveillance in downtown Chicago the night the incident took place.
 They fit the description that Smollett gave to law enforcement of the men who attacked him.
 The actor even went on live television saying he had no doubt in his mind that those men were the individuals who had targeted him by yelling racist and homophobic slurs.
 He also claimed that they threw bleach on him and tied a noose around his neck.